In this post we outline the framework for determining FAS 157 fair values for revolving credit facilities.

-Revolving credit facilities may be availed for a number of different reasons – for operating lines, back up lines, to reimburse letters of credit (LC) issued to subsidiaries, etc.
+Companies avail revolving credit facilities for a number of different reasons.
+For operating lines, back up lines, to reimburse letters of credit (LC) issued to subsidiaries, etc.

-There is an aggregate commitment amount that may be drawn in part or full during the life of the facility.
+This is an aggregate commitment amount that the company draws against in part or full during the life of the facility.
 The borrower has the right to choose when to draw the amount and when to pay back the loan during the available period.
-A number of transaction costs may be assessed including a commitment fee on the undrawn portion of the facility, a participation fee on the LC exposure, a penalty fee if the loan is prepaid before the end of an interest payment period.
+The revolving credit facilities may be subject to a number of transaction costs.
+Including a commitment fee on the undrawn portion of the facility, a participation fee on the LC exposure, a penalty fee if the loan is prepaid before the end of an interest payment period.

 The loan is also subject to the risk of default of the borrower.
 Usually, in the period prior to default, revolver draws may increase above the normal anticipated rate of the borrower, as credit in the market becomes more expensive.

 While a number of elements in the valuation process are similar to those mentioned earlier for Term B loans there are some significant differences.

 1. Inputs for the FAS 157 fair value of revolving credit facility model

 The credit agreement will contain details of the total loan amount, start and maturity dates, types of borrowings offered (e.g. base rate or Eurodollar rate loans), the frequency of interest payments, fees payable if any, applicable margins applied to variable interest rates, etc.

 We use a risk free term structure, such as the US Treasury Daily yield rates both for determining discount rates and calculating future cash flows.

 Also, obtain historical time series data for the other reference rates mentioned in the agreement.
 Data may be available from a number of public domain sources, or you may obtain it from the client.
 This data will provide an estimate of the average spread of these rates over the US Treasury rates.